 Settle your software differences -- ask for support

-It's not really about software differences when selecting the best Linux distribution for your organization.
+It's not really about software differences when selecting the best Linux distros for your organization.
 All Linux operating systems use more or less the same open source components, especially where it really matters.
 For example, Docker, which enables you to run containers on top of Linux, is found in all major distributions.

-What does make a difference is support on these features.
+What does make a difference is support for these features.
 Verify that the main features your enterprise uses are supported by -- not just technically feasible on -- the distribution.
 For example: Your server infrastructure relies on Linux container virtualization (LXC).
-SLES offers LXC to run many instances of the operating system on the same kernel.
+SLES offers LXC, which can run many instances of the operating system on the same kernel.
 LXC isn't supported on RHEL, so even if technically you can run it, Red Hat would not offer support for the containers.

-An enterprise Linux distribution must offer stable software for the version your organization uses.
+The best Linux distros for the enterprise offer stable software for the version your organization uses.
 Check the distribution's website to see if the latest version of a software package is included by default.
 These lists change frequently so check whenever you are making an OS decision, even if you checked the lists a few months prior.

-Red Hat Enterprise Linux.
-Red Hat has an estimated market share of 67%, according to Gartner.
+Red Hat is the market leader of Linux distributions, with an estimated market share of 67%, according to Gartner.
 RHEL entered many data centers via support deals with hardware and software vendors, an approach emulated by other Linux distributions.

 Red Hat offers many products that can be used to provide a complete open source infrastructure, notably Red Hat Enterprise Virtualization and Red Hat Cloud.
 Red Hat also provides the JBoss middleware platform, which corporate IT teams use to develop applications.

 Red Hat makes it hard to access its software for free, so it has spawned rip-off distributions like CentOS and Scientific Linux.
 CentOS, which was purchased by Red Hat in 2014, is a free Linux distribution with the quality of RHEL.
 It targets users who aren't ready for paid enterprise support.
 Scientific Linux takes the same approach by offering Red Hat for free.

-SUSE focuses on specific business verticals and partners with other major industry vendors like SAP and VMware.
-VMware customers get SLES free with VMware ESXi, and SUSE is the preferred platform for SAP -- a partnership that has brought SUSE into different corporate markets.
+SUSE focuses on specific business verticals and partners with other major industry vendors such as SAP and VMware.
+VMware customers receive SLES free with VMware ESXi, and SUSE is the preferred platform for SAP -- a partnership that has brought SUSE into different corporate markets.
 Microsoft also endorses SLES for its customers that need to use Linux.
 That interoperability partnership started in 2006 and led to Microsoft introducing SUSE Linux to its customer Wal-Mart Stores Inc.

 From a technical perspective, SUSE Linux is more accessible than the other supported Linux distributions.
 SUSE is also the most administrator-friendly.
 Its integrated YaST platform makes complicated management tasks on Linux easy to perform.
-SUSE is the main developer on Pacemaker High Availability, the standard tool for high-availability clusters in all current Linux distributions.
+SUSE is one of the main developers for Pacemaker High Availability, the standard tool for high-availability clusters in all current Linux distributions.

 Unlike Red Hat, SUSE doesn't offer its own virtualization platform.
 It does offer SUSE Cloud, which is based on OpenStack, and SUSE Manager, which helps patch and manage dozens of SUSE and Red Hat deployments from a centralized interface.

 When installing Ubuntu as a server platform, use the Long Term Support version.
-Patches will be available for at least seven years for LTS, where the availability of patches for regular versions, which come out on a faster update cycle, is much more limited.
+Patches are available for at least five years for LTS, where the availability of patches for regular versions, which come out on a faster update cycle, is much more limited.

 Ubuntu's desktop OS is famously easy to use, but that is not so with the server version.
 Most management tasks are performed the hard way, by modifying configuration files, running commands and starting processes.
 For some users, this is a real disappointment.

 Ubuntu is based on Debian Linux, a distribution popular with developers and in educational environments.
-Debian doesn't offer enterprise support, but by using Ubuntu LTS, customers can get it anyway.
+Debian doesn't offer enterprise support, but by using Ubuntu LTS, customers can receive it anyway.

-Oracle Linux.
-Oracle's Unbreakable Kernel started by modifying the open source RHEL software to make a platform for Oracle databases.
+Oracle's Unbreakable Enterprise Kernel started by modifying the open source RHEL software to make a platform for Oracle databases.